sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/wavefront.md

 ## Features

 - Transform metrics to Wavefront format: extract and transform the metrics you collect from different sources in formats like Graphite, OpenTSDB, Nagios, and Influx and populate them into Wavefront.
-- Specify additional tags to include when processing metrics.
+- Specify additional tags to include when processing metrics either using the Wavefront plugin's `--tags` flag or via [metric tags][7].

 ## Get the plugin